lennart-benschop/agon-forth/forth16/README.md

   on the stack.
 `.` takes the top number from the stack and prints it.

-Whwat FORTH replied to you:
+What FORTH replied to you:

 `276` is the result of the `.` command the printed result of the multiplication.
 `OK` is a response to tell that there were no errors.